Board of Directors

 Board President William Stadtlander is the former CEO of Homestat Farm (a manufacturer of food products) and he serves on Ohio Health’s Finance, Doctor Relations and Joint Conference committees.
 He was also a corporate officer of Abbott Labs and served on the board of the American Dietetic Association.
 He has been married to Maggie for over 40 years and they have three children: Bill, Jena and Tim.
 Dasher, the dog, is the newest addition to their family.

 Board Treasurer Roberta Dunton has been on the Trauma Recovery/HAP board since its inception.
 She is the EMDR Institute Coordinator.
 Prior to working at the Institute, she was in private practice as an educational consultant, working primarily with children and adolescents who were struggling academically and/or behaviorally in school.
 Before that, Robbie was assistant director of a clinic that worked with children and adults who had learning differences.
 Robbie has four grown children and eight grandchildren.

 Board Secretary, Carolyn McNally has been a board member for 5 years.
-Carolyn McNally recently retired as the Director of Program Development for Area Cooperative Educational Services (ACES) where she develops new educational programs with ACES, member districts and community agencies.
-She oversees program and grant development, and was responsible for coordinating the ACES strategic plan, as well as managing and fund-raising efforts for the ACES Education Foundation.
-She supports a Nellie Mae Education Foundation community engagement grant in Connecticut.
-She leads equity programming at ACES, including the ACES Open CHOICE, Magnet School Parent Choice and Inter-district Cooperative Grant equity and achievement initiatives.
-Carolyn serves as Community Liaison for ACES on a variety of local Boards.
+Carolyn McNally recently retired as the Director of Program Development for Area Cooperative Educational Services (ACES) in Connecticut where she developed new educational programs with member districts and community agencies.
+She led program and grant development, and was responsible for coordinating the ACES strategic plan, as well as managing and fund-raising for the ACES Education Foundation.
+She led equity programming at ACES, including the Open CHOICE, Magnet School Parent Choice and Inter-district Cooperative Grant equity and achievement initiatives.
+Carolyn served as Community Liaison for ACES on a variety of local Boards.